yogurtmale-milknet/uv/README.md

 ## Features

-- Search the web using the FIRST static proxy.
+- Search the web using a static proxy.
-- Access to any website
+- Access to most websites
 - Deployable on any static hosting platform
 <br><br>